vinhhoxuan168/probable-parakeet/.gemini/styleguide.md

 2. You MUST explicitly check each item in the Completeness Checklist (Section 9) and include the filled checklist in your review output.
 3. You MUST use the structured output format (Section 7) for every issue.
 No free-form paragraphs.
 4. You MUST flag client-side aggregation that should be done in SQL as a separate issue with its own severity.
-5. **ONE RULE PER REVIEW**: Each review comment MUST contain exactly ONE rule/issue.
-If a single code location violates multiple rules, you MUST create separate review comments for each rule.
-Do NOT combine multiple issues into one review comment.
-Grouping multiple violations into a single comment is a review failure.
+5. **ONE ISSUE PER REVIEW COMMENT — NEVER GROUP**: Each review comment MUST address exactly ONE single issue from ONE single section.
+NEVER merge findings from different sections into one comment (e.g., do NOT combine a SLOW-xx issue with a runtime exception or a memory issue in the same comment).
+NEVER list multiple issues from the same section in one comment either.
+If you find 5 issues, you MUST produce 5 separate review comments.
+Grouping is a review failure.

 ## 1. Detect Index Usage — Systematic Cross-Check